 The parents' guide to what's in this book.

 Parents need to know that Richard Wright's Black Boy is a brutal and disturbing portrait of this best-selling, award-winning author's experiences in the American South during the 1920s.
 Hungry, degraded, and living under the constant threat of violence and death, Wright somehow emerged as a self-respecting man of ideas, and so his story is as inspiring as it is upsetting.
 The book, which reads like a novel, shows numerous incidents of white-on-black and black-against-black violence -- from children being "whipped" to teens assaulting each other, to adults being shot and killed.
 There's some profanity, but most foul is the combination of cruel language with racial slurs ("black bastard," "stupid n----r").
 Also disturbing is Wright's indoctrination to alcohol as a child.
 Younger teens may need some guidance to comprehend the effects of Wright's living with so much deprivation and under the constant threat of physical harm.

-Black Boy is painful to read; the emotional and physical assaults Wright suffered as a child are as upsetting to parents as they will be to children.
-However, this is an extremely revealing, eloquent, and important book.
-There is so much to learn from Wright historically, and in our ongoing effort to understand the long-term effects of racial prejudice and child abuse.
-Black Boy continues to be an enormously effective and moving autobiography, and it's a must-read for students learning about the Jim Crow South.
+This revealing, eloquent memoir is painful to read, but it's a must-read for students learning about the Jim Crow South.
+The emotional and physical assaults Richard Wright suffered as a child are as upsetting to parents as they will be to children.
+There's so much to learn from Wright historically, and in our ongoing effort to understand the long-term effects of racial prejudice and child abuse.
+Black Boy continues to be an important book and an enormously effective and moving autobiography.

 Families can talk about why Black Boy is on the list of Frequently Challenged and Banned Books.
 Do you think the book's message is important enough for schools and libraries to keep it on their shelves?

 How much have things changed for African Americans since Richard Wright was a young boy in the South in the 1920s?
 Why do you think this book continues to move readers so many years after it was written?